Managing risk in your portfolio

 Please consider the charges, risk, expenses and investment objectives carefully before purchasing a mutual fund.
 For a prospectus containing this and other information, please contact a financial professional.
 Read it carefully before you invest or send money.

-Life insurance and annuities are issued by an affiliate, AXA Equitable Life Insurance Company (NY, NY) and by various unaffiliated carriers.
-Securities products and services are offered through AXA Advisors (member FINRA / SIPC, 1290 Avenue of the Americas, NY, NY 10104 (212-314-4600).
+Life insurance and annuities are issued by an affiliate, Equitable Financial Life Insurance Company (NY, NY) and by various unaffiliated carriers.
+Securities products and services are offered through Equitable Advisors (member FINRA / SIPC, 1290 Avenue of the Americas, NY, NY 10104 (212-314-4600).
 Securities (including mutual funds) are not FDIC insured, not bank guaranteed and subject to investment risk, including possible loss of principal invested.
-AXA Advisors and AXA Equitable are affiliated and do not provide tax or legal advice.
+Equitable Advisors and Equitable are affiliated and do not provide tax or legal advice.